Polygamy in Christianity: Church of Jesus Christ of Latter-day Saints

-Interviewed by Time magazine about his book, Michael Coogan said that, from a strictly literalist view, fundamentalist Mormons are right about polygamy.

 Other views

 William Luck states that polygyny is not prohibited by the Bible and it would have been required if a married man seduced (Ex.
 22) or raped (Deut.
 22) a virgin, as long as her father did not veto the marriage.

 However, in a book-length consideration of the problem, William George Blum argues that monogamy was always God's ideal.
 He points out that in every Old Testament example where polygynous families are described in any detail, family strife which involves the plural wives is also described.
 He argues that the concept of two becoming one flesh makes polygamy a violation of God's plan for marriage.

 On August 29, 2017, the Council on Biblical Manhood and Womanhood released a manifesto on human sexuality which is known as the "Nashville Statement".
 The statement was signed by 150 evangelical leaders, and it includes 14 points of belief.
 Among other things, it states, "We deny that God has designed marriage to be a homosexual, polygamous, or polyamorous relationship."

 However, a group identifying as Evangelical Christians claim an estimated 50,000 of their group practice Christian polygamy in the West, based on their belief that the Bible glorifies this form of marriage, which they justify by citing the fact that many biblical prophets had multiple wives, including David, Abraham, Jacob and Solomon.
 Individual evangelical Christian pastors have married more than one woman throughout Christendom.

 The Presbyterian missionary Harold Turner acknowledged the fact that the practice of polygamy was a cultural norm in some parts of the world, such as Africa, and based on it, he cautioned Western Christian missionaries not to impose the foreign cultural norm of monogamy on the Christians of Africa because doing so would lead to the sin of divorce, leaving children without both of their parents, and leading divorced wives to remarry.

 Indeed, in many cultures, there is the possibility that the image of Christianity can be marred when a cleric in a Christian denomination which opposes polygamy "suggests that these wives may marry others, while the community regards them as still married to the first man"; in these cases, the Church can be seen as "a promoter of immorality and a destroyer of home and family" and become a stumbling block to nonbelievers.

 The Rev. Vincent Mulwa of Christ Pilgrim Restoration Centre opines that polygamy is a biblical practice, because it was the standard for various biblical prophets, and opposition to having more than one wife stems from Westerners imposing their views on Christians who belong to other cultures.